0-mazooon-0/Pharma-Go/README.md

 Searching medicines,
 Reviewing the price and description of this medicine, Cart to add or remove medicines,
-Uploading a prescription as a PDF and
+Uploading a prescription as a PDF,
 Pay and checkout